dmolina/academic/content/about.md

 I am a teacher assistant at the University of Granada, specialised in Artificial Intelligence.
 As many people, I have several roles:

--   Since a researcher side, I have a index-h of 16, with more than 24 papers (more than 18 in Q1), with more than 3000 citations.
+-   Since a researcher side, I have a index-h of 15, with more than 24 papers (more than 90% in Q1), with more than 3000 citations.
 In the main menu, you can see my publications (in many case with the PDF freely available, ask me if you need any other).
-Also, I was until this year the Chair on the [IEEE CIS Task Force on Large-Scale Global Optimization](http://tflsgo.org/), because it is a type of optimization I am particularly interested (I was winner in two international competitions, at 2010 and more recently at 2018).
+Also, I am currently the Chair on the [IEEE CIS Task Force on Large-Scale Global Optimization](http://tflsgo.org/), because it is a type of optimization I am particularly interested (I was winner in two international competitions, at 2010 and more recently at 2018).

--   As a teacher, now I am teaching at the University of Granada, in [Ceuta](https://en.wikipedia.org/wiki/Ceuta), but for more than 10 years I was teaching in the University of Cádiz, where I left a part of my hearts (people were more my friends than my colleagues).
+-   As a teacher, now I am teaching at the University of Granada, in [Ceuta](https://en.wikipedia.org/wiki/Ceuta), but for more than 10 years I was teaching in the University of Cádiz, where I left a part of my heart (these people were more my friends than my colleagues).

 -   As a computer science that love programming, I am interesting in programming in different languages (like C++, Java, ....), and I particularly love Python,